NCAR/gcmprocpy/docs/source/tiegcmpy/movie_functions.rst

 Movie Routines
 ====================================================

-tiegcmpy provides a range of functions for data visualization.
+gcmprocpy provides a range of functions for data visualization.
 Below are the key plotting routines along with their detailed parameters and usage examples.

 API
 --------------------------------------------------------------------------------------------------------------------------------------------

-.. currentmodule:: tiegcmpy.io
+.. currentmodule:: gcmprocpy.io

 Loading Datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~